site-prism/site_prism/README.md

-If a class represents a page then each element of the page is represented by a method that, when called, returns a reference to that element that can then be acted upon (clicked, set text value), or queried (is it enabled? / visible?).
+If a class represents a page then each element of the page is represented by a method that, when called, returns a reference to that element that can then be acted upon (clicked, type in some text), or queried (is it enabled? / visible?).

 SitePrism is based around this concept, but goes further as you'll see